-- Reduce deaths from cervical cancer by an estimated 25% among women screened and treated through the initiative.
+- Reduce deaths from cervical cancer by 25% among women screened and treated in partner countries;

-- Create innovative models that can be scaled up and used globally.
+- Create and test innovative models and approaches to sustainability, financing, service delivery, and laboratory and data systems that can be scaled up and used globally.

 Cervical cancer is the most common women’s cancer in sub-Saharan Africa and is the third-most common cancer in women, with 530,000 new cases and 275,000 deaths each year.
 An estimated 80-90% of women in sub-Saharan Africa never have pelvic exams.
 More than 85% of the global burden of cervical cancer occurs in developing countries, yet the World Health Organization estimates fewer than 5% of these women have access to screening even once in a lifetime.
 Cervical cancer is four to five times more common among women who are HIV-positive.

-The cervical cancer partnership will leverage the platform and resources of PEPFAR and will draw from lessons learned in the significant scaling-up of access to HIV interventions in recent years.
+The cervical cancer partnership leverages the platform and resources of PEPFAR and draws from lessons learned in the significant scaling-up of access to HIV interventions in recent years.
 Since breast cancer has not been linked to HIV, PEPFAR funds will not be used for direct support of breast cancer activities.
 However, other Pink Ribbon Red Ribbon partners will leverage the PEPFAR platforms, using other sources of funding, to support breast cancer efforts.

-In September 2011, Merck announced that it is contributing USD 3 million over three years to the Pink Ribbon-Red Ribbon initiative to help address both cervical and breast cancer in sub-Saharan African nations by supporting disease education, screening and treatment efforts as well as increased access to cervical cancer vaccination.
-Through this three-year partnership, Merck will work with the Susan G. Komen for the Cure to support the launch and first phase of the program, which will raise awareness about the burden of breast and cervical cancer, mobilize additional program partners and donors, advocate for increased access to screening, treatment and cervical cancer vaccination as well as to promote follow-up care among women in sub-Saharan Africa.
-In addition, Merck has committed to provide in-kind donations to the national cervical cancer vaccination program in Tanzania.
+In September 2011, MSD* announced that it would contribute USD 3 million over three years to the Pink Ribbon-Red Ribbon initiative to help address both cervical and breast cancer in sub-Saharan African nations by supporting disease education, screening and treatment efforts as well as increased access to cervical cancer vaccination.
+Through this three-year partnership, MSD is working with Susan G. Komen for the Cure to support the first phase of the program to raise awareness in Zambia and Tanzania about the burden of breast and cervical cancer, mobilize additional program partners and donors, advocate for increased access to screening, treatment and cervical cancer vaccination as well as to promote follow-up care among women in sub-Saharan Africa.
+In addition, MSD has provided in-kind donations and technical support to the national cervical cancer vaccination programs in both Zambia and Botswana.